I don't progress

 what can I do

-If you are not able to progress to the next academic year the SSC Advice Team will get in touch with you, via your LSE email address.
+If you are not able to progress to the next academic year, and you'd like to discuss your options, contact the Advice and Engagement team

 There are progression hurdles associated with most programmes.
 This means that you normally need to pass a certain number of assessments by the end of the academic year in order to be able to progress into the next academic year.